-Why you should study the LPC at Nottingham Law School
+Why study the LLM LPC at Nottingham Law School?

-- All our staff are experienced lawyers – many still practise - and students benefit from their practical knowledge.
+- All our staff are experienced lawyers – many still practice - and students benefit from their practical knowledge.

 - We teach in small groups to encourage student participation.